merely-useful/py-rse/index.md

 is a big boost to reproducibility.

 In this chapter,
-we'll explore approaches for configuring our project, and apply one approach to our Zipf's Law project.
+we'll explore a number approaches for configuring our Zipf's Law project, and ultimately decide to apply one of them.
 That project should now contain:

 ```text